Biomaker/Gametophyte-Fern-photography-2018/Results.md

 Everyone is very clear that it has to be curriculum linked and easy for the teachers to find as a curriculum tool, cheap or free, and obviously relevant to their course.

-I have figured out how to post on CAS, and am writing to SAPS and looking into TES (https://www.tes.com/resources/).
+I have figured out how to post on CAS (which they said I can just go ahead and do), and am writing to SAPS and TES (https://www.tes.com/resources/).

+The TES upload page is here: https://www.tes.com/teaching-resources/dashboard/overview They said I can go ahead and upload as long as my site has no adverts and people don't have to give personal information in order to download.
+I should probably upload in the GCSE photography section but will look into whether it would also fit in biology.

 I have written to the private secondaries to see if they have different priorities.